4d/docs/docs/Concepts/parameters.md

 ## Overview

-You'll often find that you need to pass data to your methods.
+You'll often find that you need to pass data to your methods and functions.
 This is easily done with parameters.

-**Parameters** (or **arguments**) are pieces of data that a method needs in order to perform its task.
+**Parameters** (or **arguments**) are pieces of data that a method or a class function needs in order to perform its task.
 The terms *parameter* and *argument* are used interchangeably throughout this manual.
 Parameters are also passed to built-in 4D commands.
 In this example, the string “Hello” is an argument to the `ALERT` built-in command:

 ```4d
 ALERT("Hello")